lh3/bgt/README.md

 ## <a name="notes"></a>Further Notes

+### <a name="others"></a>Other genotype formats

+* BGT vs [PBWT][pbwt].
+BGT uses the same data structure as PBWT and is inspired by PBWT.
+PBWT supports advanced query such as haplotype matching, phasing and imputation, while BGT puts more emphasis on fast random access and data retrieval.

+* BGT vs [BCF2][vcf].
+BCF is more versatile.
+It is able to keep per-genotype meta information (e.g. per-genotype read depth and genotype likelihood).
+BGT is generally more efficient and times smaller.
+It scales better to many samples.
+BGT also supports more flexible queries, although technically, nothing prevents us from implementing similar functionalities on top of BCF.

+* BGT vs [GQT][gqt].
+GQT should be much faster on traversing sites across whole chromosomes without considering LD.
+It is however inefficient to retrieve data in small regions or to get haplotype information due to its design.
+  For this reason, GQT is regarded as a complement to BCF or BGT, not a replacement.
+On file size, GQT is usually larger than genotype-only BCF and is thus larger than BGT.

 ### <a name="perf"></a>Performance evaluation

 The test is run on the first release of [Haplotype Reference Consortium][hrc]